Table of Contents

-While you can use them manually, they primarily work by detecting the sound and then delivering different levels of shock, vibration or stimulus to the dog when he starts to bark excessively and would not stop.
+While you can use them manually, they primarily work by detecting the sound and then delivering different levels of shock, vibration, or stimulus to the dog when he starts to bark excessively and would not stop.

-While some of them have remotes, most anti-bark collars will usually come without a remote and simply activate themselves automatically when the dog starts to bark too much.
+While some have remotes, most anti-bark collars will usually come without a remote and activate themselves automatically when the dog starts to bark too much.

 This is what a bark collar kit looks like:

 One of the most important things for dog owners to know about using electric dog collars is different stimulation modes and how you can use them.
 You must familiarize yourself with every single mode to avoid hurting your pet when training.

 This mode allows you to deliver a short and quick static stimulation to the dog.

 The durability of the shock is pre-determined and won’t keep going even if you hold down your remote button.

 This feature is good for less stubborn dogs that already know basic commands, but you will still need to set the intensity level to suit your dog’s needs.